astraut-solutions/easy-risk-register/docs/security-implementation.md

 ## Content Security Policy (CSP)

 The application implements a Content Security Policy (CSP) to reduce the risk of XSS (Cross-Site Scripting) and other code injection attacks.

-The CSP is implemented via a meta tag in `easy-risk-register-frontend/index.html` with the following directives:
+For production deployments, CSP is set via **HTTP response headers** at the hosting layer:
+- **Vercel**: `vercel.json` adds a CSP header for all routes.
+- **Docker (production)**: `easy-risk-register-frontend/server.mjs` serves the built app and sets a per-request nonce-based CSP header.

+For local development, the Vite dev server adds a more permissive CSP header (see `easy-risk-register-frontend/vite.config.ts`) to support dev tooling.

+Core directives:

 - `default-src 'self'` - Restricts all resources to same-origin by default
-- `script-src 'self' 'unsafe-inline' 'unsafe-eval'` - Allows scripts from same origin and inline/eval scripts (needed for React/Vite tooling)
+- `script-src 'self'` (production) - Allows scripts from same origin (no `unsafe-inline` / `unsafe-eval`)
+- `script-src 'self' 'unsafe-eval'` (development) - Allows eval used by some dev tooling (avoid in production)
+- `script-src-attr 'none'` - Disallows inline event handler attributes
 - `style-src 'self' 'unsafe-inline'` - Allows stylesheets from same-origin and inline styles
 - `img-src 'self' data: https:` - Allows images from same origin, data URLs, and HTTPS sources
 - `font-src 'self' data:` - Allows fonts from same-origin and data URLs